-If you have multiple configuration profiles containing similar payloads with different settings, the resulting behavior is undefined.
+If you have multiple configuration profiles containing similar payloads with different settings, the resulting behaviour is undefined.
 In iOS and iPadOS, if there are conflicting restrictions, the more restrictive restriction wins.

 Some payloads can have more than one unique payload.
 For example, a Certificates payload often involves more than one certificate, and a VPN payload may involve more than one VPN setting.

-Here are some examples of optimized payload management:
+Here are some examples of optimised payload management:

 If you want to manage only iOS and iPadOS devices or users of iOS and iPadOS devices, focus on iOS and iPadOS payloads.